 Improving PostgreSQL performance beyond parameter tuning

-Many people think that changing parameters in postgresql.conf are the real way to success.
+Many people think that changing parameters in postgresql.conf is the real way to success.
 However, this is not always the case.
-Sure, more often than not good database config parameters are highly beneficial.
+Sure, more often than not, good database config parameters are highly beneficial.
 Still, in many cases the real problems will come from some strange query hidden deep in some application logic.
 It is even quite likely that those queries causing real issues are not the ones you happen to focus on.
 The natural question now arising is: How can we track down those queries and figure out, what is really going on?
 My favorite tool to do that is pg_stat_statements, which should always be enabled in my judgement if you are using PostgreSQL 9.2 or higher (please do not use it in older versions).

 To enable pg_stat_statements on your server change the following line in postgresql.conf and restart PostgreSQL: